-Upon completion of the draft ESR, Veridian and Hydro One will issue a final notification to all stakeholders including municipal, provincial, federal government officials, government agencies, First Nations communities, potentially affected and interested persons, and interest groups.
-This draft ESR will be made available for public review and comment for a period of 30 calendar days.
-Veridian and Hydro One will respond to and make best efforts to resolve any issues raised by concerned parties during the review period.
-These issues will be documented and the resolutions summarized in the final ESR.
+Upon completion of the draft ESR, Veridian and Hydro One will issued a final notification to all stakeholders including municipal, provincial, federal government officials, government agencies, First Nations communities, potentially affected and interested persons, and interest groups.
+The draft ESR was made available for public review and comment for a period of 30 calendar days.
+Veridian and Hydro One responded to, and resolved issues raised by concerned parties during the review period.
+These issues are documented and the resolutions summarized in this ESR.

-Once the review period of the draft ESR is complete, all comments raised during the review period will be incorporated into the report and the ESR will be finalized.
-A copy of the finalized ESR will be placed on the Veridian and Hydro One websites, and sent to the Environmental Approvals Branch (EAB) at the MOECC and the appropriate Regional EA Coordinator for filing.
-The

-Statement of Completion will be completed and submitted to the MOECC along with the ESR.
-The project will then be considered acceptable and can proceed as outlined in the final ESR.
+All comments raised during the review period are incorporated into this report and the ESR.
+A copy of the finalized ESR has been placed on the Veridian and Hydro One websites, and sent to the Environmental Approvals Branch (EAB) at the MOECC and the appropriate Regional EA Coordinator for filing.
+The Statement of Completion (Appendix E) was completed and submitted to the MOECC along with the ESR.
+The project is considered to be acceptable and can proceed as outlined in the final ESR.